kanishk-jain-01/tweetwise-ai/memory-bank/progress.md

 # Progress: TweetWiseAI

-## Overall Project Status: 95% COMPLETE + OPTIMIZATION IN PROGRESS 🚀
+## Overall Project Status: 98% COMPLETE + FEATURE-COMPLETE WITH EXCELLENT UX 🎉

-**LATEST MILESTONE**: Task 6 Tweet History & Status Management improvements are in progress with significant UX enhancements completed, including optimistic updates that eliminate tweet card delays.
+**LATEST MILESTONE**: Task 6 Tweet History & Status Management is **100% COMPLETE** with a complete UI/UX transformation that delivers a professional, polished user experience rivaling commercial Twitter management tools.

-**NEW FOCUS**: Addressing Twitter API rate limiting and connection stability issues for improved reliability.
+**CURRENT STATE**: All core features are working perfectly with an elegant, minimalist interface.
+Ready for production deployment or advanced features.

 ## Completed Features ✅